Why do we marry the "wrong" person?

-All these things together – the fact that we are flawed, our inability to see those flaws and our expectations to have a perfect relationship – all conspire against us so we don't find true happiness and we end up in relationships that feel wrong.
+All these things together – the fact that we are flawed, our inability to see those flaws and our expectations to have a perfect relationship – all conspire against us to end up in relationships that feel "wrong".

-In theory, we are free to choose our partners but we are unconsciously led by our childhood and our experience of love back then.
+In theory, we are free to choose our partners but we are unconsciously led by our childhood and our experience of love when we were little.

 Familiarity is key in our choice of partners.
-We seek love and we recognise love, but only in a way that feels familiar to us.
+We seek love and we recognise love, but only in a way that feels familiar to us, that of our childhood.

 When we are born, all we know is love.
 That experience of being loved by our parents becomes our foundation; a sort of template of what love looks and feels like.
-Here’s the pain - the same goes for abusive or emotionally unavailable parents...the child thinks this is love.
+Here’s a twist - the same goes for abusive or emotionally unavailable parents...the child thinks this is love.

 So, we can be forgiven if we think that this is the kind of love that we expect in our adult romantic relationships.

 Unfortunately, this does not lead to happy, romantic relationships.